maxitron93/alien_invasion/README.md

-# Alien Invasion with Python
+# Alien Invasion with Python and pygame
-## A game made with pygame - python practice
 ### A follow along project from [Python Crash Course](https://nostarch.com/pythoncrashcourse/)

 ### Python programming concepts used in this project: